khizarsharif333/URLShortener/README.md

 # URL Shortener

-URL Shortener built using Springboot and Javascript as frontend and MySQL as database.
+URL Shortener built using Springboot and React as frontend and Postgresql as database.